 One way to complement your current home decor is to work within the existing color scheme.
 If your living room is painted a beautiful blue, perhaps skip the red garland and go with a more “winter wonderland” feel with silver bells and snowflakes.

 If your dining room is neutral colored, going with some cranberry garland or earth-toned trimmings will work nicely.
 Your Christmas decorations don’t have to be the same color as the room, but they should pair nicely with the already existing color scheme.

-Don’t forget the outdoors.
-Keep away from large blow-up displays or lights that pulse to the beat of Jingle Bells.
-Stick with simple lights and a small display on your porch.
+Keep away from large blow-up displays or lights that pulse to the beat of “Jingle Bells.”
+Stick with simple colored or white lights and a small display on your porch.
 This brings out the curb appeal your buyers are looking for as they browse listings and drive around looking at homes.
 Plus, it’s the first thing they’ll see.